jimbojsb/laravel-cloudflare-access/README.md

 ```

 This only works when `APP_ENV` is not `production`.
 Note that groups will only be populated if `CLOUDFLARE_ACCESS_POPULATE_GROUPS` is set to `true`.
+For safety, you should add this file to your .gitinore.

 ## Testing